telepresenceio/telepresence/docs/discussion/why-telepresence.md

 1. Change your code.
 2. Build a Docker image.
 3. Push the Docker image to a Docker registry in the cloud.
-4. Update the Kubernetes cluster to use your new image.
+4. Update the staging Kubernetes cluster to use your new image.
 5. Wait for the image to download.

 This is slow.